turingschool/mod-0-curriculum/back-end/arrays.md

 ### Accessing Elements

-To access one element from an array, bracket notation and a number that corresponds with that element should be used.
+To access one element from an array we use bracket notation and a number that corresponds with that element.
+That number is referred to as an <span class="vocab">index position</span>.
 As weird as it may seem, <a href="https://skillcrush.com/blog/why-programmers-start-counting-at-zero/" target="_blank">counting starts with 0 in most programming languages</a>.
-That number is referred to as an <span class="vocab">index position</span>.

 Through reading the code snippets below, one can infer that the first element is in index position 0, and counting increments by 1.